 We at Mesothelioma Guide will explore the benefits and potential risks associated with using marijuana for mesothelioma.

 How Marijuana Manages Pain and Other Mesothelioma Symptoms

-Many patients rely on palliative treatments to reduce pain and symptoms of mesothelioma.
+Many patients rely on palliative treatments to pain and symptoms of mesothelioma.
 Talc pleurodesis, for instance, is a surgery that drains excess fluid from the pleura (where pleural mesothelioma forms) and potentially limits future fluid buildup.